 3 pm - 6 pm: core hours;

-6 pm - 8 pm: adjustable departure hours.
+6 pm - 8 pm: flexible departure hours.

-This flexi time system is also becoming very trendy among companies that want to provide more adaptability to their workforce.
-Its principle is basically to condense your weekly working hours within fewer days.
-For instance, doing 40 hours per week in 4 days instead of 5.
-It provides a better work-life balance as your employees have their free time over more days.
+This flexi-time system is also becoming trendy among companies that want to provide more adaptability to their workforce.
+Its principle is to condense your weekly working hours into fewer days.
+For instance, an employee can do 40 hours per week in 4 days instead of 5.
+It provides a better work-life balance as your employees have more days of free time.

 This is another type of flexible time arrangement.
-Instead of having to work a certain amount of time per week, your working hours are annualised and can be performed according to the needs of the company or of your collaborators.
-An annualised hours plan is ideal for industries with seasonal business peaks.
+Instead of working a certain amount of time per week, your working hours are annualized.
+They can be performed according to the company's or your collaborators' needs.
+An annualized hours plan is ideal for industries with seasonal business peaks.

 Lower stress and fatigue

-By allowing your employees to adapt their work schedules, you help decrease their stress and fatigue levels.
-They feel less pressured to arrive at work on time if they are stuck in traffic, for example.
+By allowing your employees to adapt their work schedules, you help decrease their stress and fatigue.
+For example, they feel less pressured to arrive at work on time if they are stuck in traffic.
 If their child gets sick and they need to take a day off, knowing they will be able to make up those hours on another day of the week removes a source of stress and mental fatigue.

 Improve work-life balance

-Flexible working hours arrangement also gives more opportunity for people to balance their work and personal life.
-They can control their schedule better in order to have time for their family, their hobbies and most importantly, for themselves.
-By offering them a better work-life balance, you contribute to their well-being which then leads to greater productivity and engagement.
+Flexible working hours arrangement also allows people to balance their work and personal life.
+They can control their schedule and can therefore make time for their family, hobbies, and, most importantly, themselves.
+By offering them a better work-life balance, you contribute to their well-being, leading to greater productivity and engagement.

-➡️ Family, private life, work and, if it is possible, a hobby - to balance everything is sometimes quite difficult, Gabriel Rath has told us in an interview how work life balance works.
+➡️ Family, private life, work and, if it is possible, a hobby - to balance everything is sometimes quite difficult.
+Read Gabriel Rath's recent interview on how work life balance works.

-Having a flexible work environment means your employees can show up to the office at different times without being stressed by commuting.
-What a relief not to drive to the office during peak hours and to be able to avoid traffic jams or packed public transport!
-Also a survey revealed that 71% of people prefer to work from home in order to reduce the stress of commuting to the office.
+A flexible work environment means your employees can show up to the office at different times without being stressed by commuting.
+What a relief to not drive to the office during peak hours and to avoid traffic jams or packed public transport!
+Also, a survey revealed that 71% of people prefer to work from home to reduce commute stress.

 Increase employee engagement

-Giving greater flexibility to your employees highlights different aspects of your company’s workplace culture.
-This people-centric approach shows them that they are trusted, valued and that their well-being matters.
-Flexi time is sometimes even mentioned as part of the company’s benefits and can play a bigger role in the decision-making process for potential new employees than the salary that is offered.
+Giving greater flexibility to your employees highlights different aspects of your company's workplace culture.
+This people-centric approach shows them they are trusted and valued and that their well-being matters.
+Flexi-time is sometimes even mentioned as part of the company's benefits and can play a significant role in the decision-making process for potential new employees, even more than the salary offered.

-HSBC explains that 61% of companies that implemented flexible working schedules, saw an improvement in productivity.
+HSBC explains that 61% of companies that implemented flexible working schedules saw a productivity improvement.